batsw/TorExpertBundleController/README.md

 # TorExpertBundleController

-## Description
+## Purpose
-Provides an easy to use interface that helps you manage the tor expert bundle lifecycle
+Tor expert bundle controller provides an easy to use interface that helps you manage the tor expert bundle lifecycle.
+Features:
+- Start stop Tor expert bundle
+- Read log messages of Tor expert bundle
+- Retrive the hidden service directory hostname
+- Get information about used ports

-## Version
+## Notes:
-The current version runs only on Windows
+The current version runs on Windows systems.

+## What is Tor Expert Bundle?
+Tor is a program you can run on your computer that helps keep you safe on the Internet.
+It protects you by bouncing your communications around a distributed network of relays run by volunteers all around the world: it prevents somebody watching your Internet connection from learning what sites you visit, and it prevents the sites you visit from learning your physical location.
+This set of volunteer relays is called the Tor network.
+More information can be found [here] (https://www.torproject.org/docs/faq.html.en#WhatIsTor).

+Tor expert bundle (you can dowload it from [here](https://www.torproject.org/download/download)) is basically a proxy that allows you to connect to `Tor network` using seockets.

 ## Example
 ```
 import com.batsw.tor_expert_bundle_controller.TorProcessFactory;
 import com.batsw.tor_expert_bundle_controller.service.impl.Bundle;